NeurodataWithoutBorders/lindi/README.md

 Key features include:

-- A read-only [Zarr store](https://zarr.readthedocs.io/en/stable/) for HDF5 files, including NWB.
+- A read-only [Zarr storage backend](https://zarr.readthedocs.io/en/stable/) for HDF5 files, including NWB.
 In other words, a Zarr wrapper for HDF5. *(in progress)*
 - Generation of a relatively small JSON file representing the NWB Zarr store, inspired by [kerchunk](https://github.com/fsspec/kerchunk).
 - An [h5py](https://www.h5py.org/)-like interface for accessing NWB Zarr stores that can be used with [pynwb](https://pynwb.readthedocs.io/en/stable/).
 In other words an h5py-like wrapper for Zarr.
 This feature is only partially functional.
 - The ability to assemble composite NWB files that draw from multiple sources.
 Also not yet functional.